 5. Eliminates turns and stopping

 The pool is compact, but the current makes it an endless training space.
-It is a training space that does not have walls, lanes or contact with other swimmers.
+It is a training space that does not have lanes or contact with other swimmers.
 The Endless Pool’s counter current is the secret of its success.
 Swimming against the current eliminates the need for pushing off so swimmers can focus on form and performance.

 6. Allows triathletes to practice in realistic water conditions

 Triathletes rarely experience smooth water during a race.
 That is why some triathletes prefer not to swim in traditional pools.
 The space is too small and the water conditions are not the same as the open water.
 Triathletes choose the Endless Pool instead because they can mimic open water conditions.
 The current resistance provides triathletes with the opportunity to tailor a swimming workout to their training needs.
-An Endless Pool also also triathletes to easily work on bricks and transitions without the headaches caused by traditional pools.
+An Endless Pool also allows triathletes to easily work on bricks and transitions without the headaches caused by traditional pools.

 7. Provides a low-impact workout for all ages and abilities